November 6th 2018

-Endometriosis is a debilitating condition that affects 10% of women - here’s everything you need to know about symptoms, causes and treatment
+Endometriosis affects 1 in 10 women and takes an average of eight years to diagnose.
+Here’s everything you need to know about symptoms, causes and treatment

 1. What is endometriosis?

-Endometriosis is a condition where cells like the ones found in the lining of the womb are found elsewhere in the body.
-Every month, they react just as the womb lining does (building up, breaking down and then bleeding) - only because of their location, the blood is not able to leave the body as a period, which then causes pain and inflammation.
+Endometriosis, according to the NHS, is a condition where cells like the ones found in the lining of the womb are found elsewhere in the body.
+Every month, they react just as the womb lining does (building up, breaking down and then bleeding).
+However, because of their location, the blood is not able to leave the body as a period, which then causes pain and inflammation.

 2. What causes endometriosis?

-Fertility expert Zita West says this is still up for debate.
-“Although the exact cause has not been officially determined, it is agreed that a combination of factors below are probably involved:
+Fertility expert Zita West says the causes are still not fully known.
+“Although the exact cause has not been officially determined, it is agreed that a combination of factors below is probably involved:

-"Unlike endometrial cells in the womb that shed and exit through the vagina, stray endometrial tissue have no direct way out of the body so migrate backwards through the fallopian tubes and into the pelvis.
+"Unlike endometrial cells in the womb that shed and exit through the vagina, stray endometrial tissue has no direct way out of the body so migrates backward through the fallopian tubes and into the pelvis.
 This causes locally accumulated blood that initiates the immune system to release high levels of inflammatory mediators, which explains the inflammation, pain and scar tissue.

-"It has been suggested that retrograde endometriosis (explained above) happens in all female humans but the immune system of some women (6-10%) are incapable of killing these straying cells causing damage.
+"It has been suggested that retrograde endometriosis happens in all women, but the immune system of some women (six to ten per cent) is incapable of killing these straying cells causing damage.

-"Some foetal studies have suggested that cells can become dislodged from the developing uterus a mere 8-10 weeks after conception and remain there throughout adult life."
+"Some foetal studies have suggested that cells can become dislodged from the developing uterus a mere eight to ten weeks after conception and remain there throughout adult life, " says Zeta.

 "It’s not dangerous but can be incredibly debilitating,” explains Zita.
 “If it is severe the pain can be excruciating and means taking time off work, plus all of the emotional factors such as wondering whether or not it will affect your ability to conceive."

-Symptoms will vary from woman to woman, which is why it can be tricky to diagnose - some are even symptom-free but may find they have trouble conceiving.
+Symptoms will vary from woman to woman, which is why it can be tricky to diagnose.
+Some women are even symptom-free but may find they have trouble conceiving.
 However, the most common symptoms include:

 painful or heavy periods